Michaelangel007/nanofont3x4/README.md

 # Motivation

-Why even attempt to do the "impossible" of creating the worlds smallest readable lowercase font, of which some glyphs even fit in a 2x2 cell ?
+Why even attempt to do the "impossible" task of creating the worlds smallest readable lowercase font?
+First, what the heck does it even mean to say "world's smallest font?"
+Just how small can we go?
+3x3?
+2x2?
+Can we even design readable lowercase glyphs that can even fit into a 2x2 grid?
+What is the minimal leading?
+How does leading effect readability?

+Why?

+The short answer is: _To answer the unknown._

-Partially for the challenge, but mostly because only by pushing a craft to its maximum limits does it really force oneself to take a step back and _really_ analyze what the goal is.
-What is the _"essence"_ of a glyph?
-What makes a readable glyph anywhere?
-What is the "essence" of 'e', or 's' ?
-Since there are no "extraneous" pixels to "fallback" onto **every** pixel becomes that much more important.
+The long anser is: Partially for the challenge, but mostly because only by pushing a craft to its **maximum limits** does it force oneself to take a step back and _really_ analyze what the goal is, and think laterally on how it might even be possible.
+What _is_ the _"essence"_ of a glyph?
+What makes a tiny glyph _readable_ anyways?
+What makes an 'a' an 'a', an 'e' an 'e', or an 's' an 's' when you only have 3x3 or 2x2 pixels to work with?

+Since there are no "extraneous" pixels to "fallback" onto then **every** pixel becomes that much more important.
 Even a 1 pixel mistakes really stands out.
+It was this quest for self discovery and understanding the Tao of Typography that this project was born.

+# Uppercase 3x3

+A 3x3 uppercase has been "solved" or "known" for sometime.
+This seemed like a good place to start.

-Starting with a 3x3 uppercase font that implies that the lowercase glyph must be focused around a 2x2 cell.
+If we start with a 3x3 uppercase font then does that imply that the lowercase glyph must be focused around a 2x2 cell?
+Let's find out!

 # Lowercase and 2x2